onedata/onedata-documentation/doc/advanced/rest/onezone/operations/list_space_groups.md

 ##### Description
 Returns the list of groups belonging to a specific space.

-If called by user who is not member of the space, requires `space_view_data` privilege.
+If called by user who is not member of the space, requires `space_view` privilege.

 ***Example cURL requests***